Long-awaited COVID-19 antiviral drug remdesivir arrives in Minnesota

 Minnesota state health officials received a long-awaited shipment of an experimental antiviral drug used to treat COVID-19 patients Tuesday that could benefit 180 to 325 patients.

 For the past three weeks, Minnesota has been allocated only enough vials to treat 80 to 140 patients, depending on dosages needed.
-In two of those weeks, no states received any shipments and the federal government has said that there will be none next week.
+In two of those weeks, no states received any shipments, and the federal government has said there will be none next week.

-The drugmaker Gilead Sciences, Inc. said it’s working to meet the global demand for the drug, which can cut recovery times by 30%, and expects to produce enough to treat 1 million people this year.
+The drugmaker Gilead Sciences Inc. said it's working to meet the global demand for the drug, which can cut recovery times by 30%; it expects to produce enough to treat 1 million people this year.

 The Minnesota Department of Health said it distributed most of what it received this week to hospitals.